Home/Supplements/Whey Protein Powder

 Health Benefits

-Supports muscle growth and recovery due to its high leucine content, which stimulates muscle protein synthesis.
+Promotes muscle growth and recovery due to its high leucine content, which stimulates muscle protein synthesis.

 Possible Risks & Side Effects

-!Excessive protein intake can strain the kidneys in individuals with pre-existing kidney conditions.
+!Excessive protein intake can lead to kidney strain in individuals with pre-existing kidney conditions.

 How to Prepare & Consume

-Mix with water or milk for a protein shake, or add to smoothies, oatmeal, or baked goods for an extra protein boost.
+Mix with water or milk for a quick protein shake, or add to smoothies, oatmeal, or baked goods for an extra protein boost.

 Smart Selection & Storage